 Description

-Ground-floor hall runs to right from within the entrance and has early C17 chamfered beams with curved fillet stops and a lateral stone chimney-piece with double ovolo (recessed) moulding and masonry super-arch over the rectangular opening.
-There is a bake-oven within the fireplace.
-The end (S) wall retains a pair of blind segmental masonry arches; the left hand doorway formerly led into the byre which retains a pointed dressed masonry arch on the reverse side.
-There is said to be a further pointed masonry archway set into the rear wall of the byre extension.
-The opposite (N) end wall of the hall retains a small square opening below a partly blocked doorway with voussoir head.
-The main roof of the house is of C19 king-post construction, but retains older structural timbers.
-The upper floor bedroom within the main S wall has a pointed and chamfered masonry archway leading towards upper floor of byre and also has a single cusped stone lancet in rear wall.
+Inside, the ground-floor hall runs to the right from the entrance and has early 17th-century chamfered beams with curved fillet stops.
+It features a lateral stone chimney-piece with double ovolo moulding and a masonry super-arch over the rectangular opening, which includes a bake-oven within the fireplace.
+The end (south) wall retains a pair of blind segmental masonry arches; the left-hand doorway formerly led into the byre, which retains a pointed dressed masonry arch on the reverse side.
+There is also said to be a further pointed masonry archway set into the rear wall of the byre extension.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.